 The less driving experience you have — the better.
 It’s not a panacea, but young drivers are often seen as less of a threat, so (with all other aspects equalized) you’ll probably have less damaging consequences than an experienced driver would get.

-BAC stands for Blood Alcohol Concentration and that’s exactly what the officer will check with a breathalyzer.
-To keep it simple, the lower BAC you have — the less drunk you are, and therefore — the less of a threat you possess to the public.
+BAC stands for Blood Alcohol Concentration, which is precisely what the officer will check with a breathalyzer.
+To keep it simple, the lower BAC you have — the less drunk you are, and therefore — the less of a threat you pose to the public.

-Keep in mind that DUI laws are so strict in Canada not because of the lawmaker’s dream of your fines.
+Remember that DUI laws are so strict in Canada, not because of the lawmaker’s dream of your fines.
 DUI laws are aimed at people with addiction to alcohol or drugs that can’t control themselves.
-Without a DUI lawyer in Toronto by your side, the outcome could be worse than necessary.
+Without a DUI lawyer by your side, the outcome could be worse than necessary.

-As a first offender, you’ll get way milder punishment than a person that has already been caught driving under influence in the past (which is clearly a sign that even a risk of losing driving privileges is not enough to stop them from drinking behind the wheel.
+As a first offender, you’ll get way milder punishment than a person who has already been caught driving under the influence in the past (which is a sign that even a risk of losing driving privileges is not enough to stop them from drinking behind the wheel.

-Obviously, we recommend driving completely sober, and not even approaching your car if you’re drunk or high.
+We recommend driving wholly sober and not even approaching your car if you’re drunk or high.
 However, the law suggests that being both drunk AND under the influence of drugs is way worse than just being drunk or just being high.

 It’s an obvious one, but still worthy of mentioning.
-A person that calmly followed all the police orders and a person that tried to fight, run, or refused to get tested will get completely different punishments — even if they both have, say, 0,09 BAC.
+A person who calmly followed all the police orders and tried to fight, run, or refused to get tested will get completely different punishments — even if they both have, say, 0,09 BAC.

-Don’t make the situation worse than it is if you get caught driving under influence and contact a good lawyer as soon as possible.
+Don’t make the situation worse than it is if you get caught driving under the influence, and contact a good lawyer as soon as possible.
 It will increase your chances significantly.

 First-time offenders